technicalanxiety/technicalanxiety/src/content/posts/poetry-of-code-part1.md

 ---
-title: "The Poetry of Code: Part 1 - Building Your Digital Self"
+title: "The Poetry of Code - Part 1: Building Your Digital Self"
 date: 2025-12-17
 description: "Why AI tools are extensions of you, not replacements.
 A practitioners guide to AI adoption for the uncertain and skeptical."
 image: ai-collaboration.jpg